hackforla/311-data/server/api/README.md

 docker-compose up
 ```

-This will spin up an API and database container.
+This will spin up an API, a Redis, and a database container.
 To try it out:

 * Ensure Test API is running with welcome message at http://localhost:5000/
 * Test API using Open API (Swagger) at http://localhost:5000/docs